top of page

 4. Special Skill

-• Make sure you have a special skill prepared.
+• Students trying for jazz and/or hip-hop need to have a special skill prepared.
 We highly recommend attending open gyms or signing up for gymnastics to develop high ranked skills.
 Our open gym staff members can give you ideas and feedback!

 5. 1st and 2nd Judging Process